goetting/ez-flux/README.md

 # ezFlux

-ezFlux is a tiny, simple JavaScript state machine with [flux](https://www.youtube.com/watch?list=PLb0IAmt7-GS188xDYE-u1ShQmFFGbrk0v&time_continue=621&v=nYkdrAPrdcw)-like event flow.
+ezFlux is a simple JavaScript state machine with [flux](https://www.youtube.com/watch?list=PLb0IAmt7-GS188xDYE-u1ShQmFFGbrk0v&time_continue=621&v=nYkdrAPrdcw)-like event flow.
-It extends its only dependency: EventEmitter3.
+It manages a single, forzen, enumerable state, only manipulable by actions.
-Its single, forzen state can only be manipulated by actions.
+Designed with http and db accesses in mind, all actions are handled asynchronously.
-If enabled, it generates a comprehensive timeline documenting all state changes.
+It can generate a comprehensive timeline, documenting all state changes.

 #### Mission Statement
 -   **Full transparency**: Anything accessing ezFlux is able to deduct how the state is changing and why.
 -   **Performance**: With tiny file size and a high performance, this library will simply get out of your way.
 -   **Simplicity**: Focused on a select few, vital features and minimal API, ezFlux reduces boiler plate _significantly_.